Side Projects #

-I write code in my spare time for the fun of it, so most of these projects are incomplete.
+I write code in my spare time for the fun of it, and I have plenty of other hobbies, so most of these projects are incomplete.
 Check out the source code, though; I have put a lot of time into these babies over the years.

-Lately I have been working through Mazes for Programmers, by Jamis Buck.
-The book is written in Ruby, but I have been reimplementing the algorithms in Clojure.
+I spent a while working through Mazes for Programmers, by Jamis Buck.
+The book is written in Ruby, but I reimplemented many of the algorithms in Clojure.
 In Ruby, you get to implement the algorithms more or less the same way you might do them in C++, but Clojure requires a very different style.
 This has been a pleasant challenge.

 A life counter for the Yomi card game.
 Try it out at yomicounter.com: choose two characters, hit “Start Game”, then hit a few of the damage buttons and see what happens.
 Tap a life bar to change the target.
 The timing behind the combo damage accumulation and application is all done with core.async, Clojure’s equivalent of Go’s channel abstraction.

 I wrote this because I didn’t like adding up damage mentally and tracking it on paper while playing the game.
 A great example of solving real-life problems with programming.

 Although this project was intended to become a Youtube annotation site, I got deeply sidetracked into Clojure database and testing code.
 Check out the server-side code and its tests for a good example of hand-rolled Clojure account management.

 If I had to do it over again, to be honest, I would just use Rails with some plugins.
 The client side was going to be the really interesting part of this project!
 However, I will say that there is something really satisfying about slowly building up a framework of well-tested code.

 At Paperless Post, at one point, we needed to populate the